-- Do I have a pressing concern that must be addressed
+- Do I have a pressing concern to address during the appointment?

 - Are there any particular questions I would like to (or need to) ask?

-- Do I have all the information I have been asked for?
+- Do I have all the information I need to take along with me?
 Such as a list of current medication, treatments, symptoms, diagnoses, allergies etc.

 Write all your notes down as you think of them.
-I have been known to randomly think of an important question or reminder to take certain actions at the oddest of times.
+I have been known to randomly think of a substantial question or reminder to take specific actions at the oddest of times.
 Perhaps include your family, friends or carer – do they have any questions for you to ask or concerns they would like to raise?
 Make your questions as clear and concise as possible.
-If you need to remember a particular collection of items – make a checklist.
+If you need to remember a particular collection of items you should make a checklist.

 The Day of the Appointment

-Plan your day ahead of time – I usually do this the night before.
+Plan your day – I usually do this the night before.
 Set out your clothing, pack your items or prepare and collect your information.
 Don’t forget your notebook! (or your phone if your preparatory notes are on there).
 Check off your checklists – is everything in order?

 When your appointment begins, write down any information that may be useful to know after the fact: